an-anime-team/an-anime-game-launcher/README.md

 ### For arch users

-This launcher also available as the [an-anime-game-launcher](https://aur.archlinux.org/packages/an-anime-game-launcher) AUR repository
+This launcher is also available as the [an-anime-game-launcher](https://aur.archlinux.org/packages/an-anime-game-launcher) AUR repository

 <br>